 About

-CETAPS (Centre for English, Translation, and Anglo-Portuguese Studies) is a dynamic research centre that brings together 50 integrated members and 94 collaborators (for the most part young researchers doing their doctoral or postdoctoral training at the research unit) from 11 Portuguese institutions of higher education, promoting research and activities with high national and international reach.
+Jointly hosted by Nova University of Lisbon and University of Porto, the Centre for English, Translation and Anglo-Portuguese Studies (CETAPS) is a dynamic research unit that brings together 61 integrated members and 123 collaborators (mostly junior researchers doing doctoral or postdoctoral training with us) from 16 Portuguese HE institutions, promoting research and activities with high national and international reach.

-CETAPS runs 8 databases and publishes 4 electronic journals, one of which has been recently indexed by Scopus; over the past 5 years, its members have organized 124 conferences, symposia and seminars, presented 591 papers at national and international conferences, edited/published 182 books and book chapters, and published 337 papers in national and international journals.
+We run 8 databases and publish 4 electronic journals, 2 of them indexed by Scopus: JAPS (2019-) and Translation Matters (2023-), now a Q1 journal; over the past 5 years, we have organized 148 in-person, online and hybrid conferences and seminars, presented 677 papers at national and international conferences, edited/published 231 books and chapters, edited 24 issues of academic journals and published 241 papers in national and international journals.

 CETAPS’ Digital Laboratory is the result of the R&D+i unit’s commitment to the development of the Digital Humanities.